Showing 1 - 1 OF 1

 Prior to registration, it is advisable to confirm with the school that all requirements have been met.
 Usual requirements are: birth certificate or equivalent, legal proof of residence, and verification of physical examination within the past twelve months.
 Proof of immunization is also required.
 Age regulations vary, however, all the school systems can accommodate children 5 thru 20 years of age.
 Pre-school facilities are also available at select school.
 Cumberland County Schools, 910-678-2300.

-Fort Bragg has Department of Defense Education Activity (DoDEA) schools on the installation.
-Only Families that reside on the installation or will reside on the installation within 90 school days are approved to attend Fort Bragg Schools.
-Fort Bragg Schools only provide grades PreK-8th.
-Students of military retirees living on the installation cannot attend schools on Fort Bragg.
-Students of civilian employees living on post (NAF: Non-Appropriated Fund and GS: General Schedule) can attend Fort Bragg Schools.
+Fort Liberty has Department of Defense Education Activity (DoDEA) schools on the installation.
+Only Families that reside on the installation or will reside on the installation within 90 school days are approved to attend Fort Liberty Schools.
+Fort Liberty Schools only provide grades PreK-8th.
+Students of military retirees living on the installation cannot attend schools on Fort Liberty.
+Students of civilian employees living on post (NAF: Non-Appropriated Fund and GS: General Schedule) can attend Fort Liberty Schools.

 The Fort Bragg School System is composed of two primary schools (pre-school – 2nd grades), one intermediate school (3rd – 5th grades), seven elementary schools (preschool – 5th grades), and two middle schools (6th and 8th grades).
 Students in grades nine through twelve attend high schools in Cumberland or Harnett Counties.
 Each school is under the direction of Fort Bragg School system is fully accredited by ADvancED.